j3270/NeopixelChristmasTree/README.md

 # NeopixelChristmasTree
-Neopixel project using micro Python and the ESP8266 Huzzah from Adafruit
+Neopixel project using MicroPython and the ESP8266 Huzzah from Adafruit